Installing Ocean Tools¶

 Both commands describe the tools and enable you to select which if any to install.

 Most Ocean tools solve problems on a solver, which is a compute resource such as a D-Wave system or CPU, and might require that you configure a default solver.
-Configuring Access to D-Wave Solvers describes the next step of setting up your environment, how to configure your system to access D-Wave or other remote solvers.
+Configuring Access to Leap’s Solvers describes the next step of setting up your environment, how to configure your system to access D-Wave or other remote solvers.